dharmab/bmw-f750gs-f850gs/valve-clearances.md

 Disconnect the igniton coils.

 Remove the ignition coils from the cylinder head.
-BMW recommends using a special tool (part number `83 30 2 153 002`) for this, but you can find a similar tool for around $10 byu searching for "BMW coil tool).
+BMW recommends using a special tool (part number `83 30 2 153 002`) for this, but you can find a similar tool for around $10 by searching for "BMW coil tool".
 In a pinch, you can wrap a a shoelace or paracord or something around the coil and gently, carefully pull it out.

 Remove the indicated bolts and rivets to loosen the air ducts and radiator.